leovolpatto/anti-idle-windows/README.md

 # Anti-Idle Windows

-A amateur, lightweight utility to prevent Windows from going idle or entering sleep mode.
+An amateur, lightweight utility to prevent Windows from going idle or entering sleep mode.

 ## Features